 About Elevator Speech Training

-At Elevator Speech Training, we help professionals be clear, memorable and convincing in important, time-limited situations.
-For example, when they raise money for a startup or nonprofit, interview for a job, or talk about their project or organization.
+Elevator Speech Training is a service helping professionals be clear, memorable and convincing in important, time-limited situations (for example, when they raise money, interview for a job, or talk about their project or organization).

-Marc lives with his Belgian Shepherd dog Zeus on a farm in the Everglades and in Miami Beach.
-Most importantly, Zeus has his own Instagram presence at www.seemydog.com.
+He lives on a remote farm in the Everglades with his Belgian shepherd dog Zeus.
+Most importantly, Zeus has his own online presence at www.SeeMyDog.com.